-In partnership with local social service districts and the State Office of Children and Family Services, COFCCA members offer a broad array of programs and services designed to ensure the safety and security of children who are at risk of parental abuse or neglect, provide rehabilitative services to youth involved with the juvenile justice system, and extend support and counseling to families in crisis.
+In partnership with local social service districts and the State Office of Children and Family Services, COFCCA members offer a broad array of programs and services designed to address problems that threaten child safety and well-being, provide rehabilitative services to youth involved with the juvenile justice system, and extend support and counseling to families in crisis.

-A primary goal of our members’ child welfare services is to safely reunite children with their families as quickly as possible.
+A primary goal of our members’ out-of-home services is to safely reunite children with their families as quickly as possible.
 When reunification is not possible, our members strive to find loving adoptive homes.
-COFCCA agencies are the primary providers of adoption services in New York State, including the recruitment of potential adoptive homes, pre-adoptive placements, finalization of adoptions, and post adoption services.
-Every year COFCCA members help to finalize hundreds of adoptions.
+COFCCA agencies are the primary providers of adoption services in New York State, including the recruitment of potential adoptive homes, pre-adoptive placements, adoption finalizations, and post-adoption services.

-COFCCA member agencies provide much of the community-based services to youth in the juvenile justice system, including evidence based programs to divert at-risk youth from entering the juvenile justice system, to prevent youths’ deeper involvement into the system (e.g. placement or higher levels of placement), and supportive services following discharge from placement (aftercare) to prevent re-arrests and return to the juvenile justice system.
-Our member agencies also provide residential treatment services for about half of adjudicated juvenile delinquents who are in the legal custody of the OCFS Commissioner, who are removed from their communities by the Family Court, but do not need a locked facility.
-Consistent with the intent of the juvenile justice reform efforts in NYS, COFCCA member agencies are well positioned to serve youth who are not assessed as dangerous to themselves or to others in the community.
+COFCCA member agencies provide much of the community-based services to youth in the juvenile justice system, including evidence-based programs to divert youth from entering the juvenile justice system, to prevent youths’ deeper involvement into the system (e.g., out-of-home placement or higher levels of placement), and supportive services following discharge from placement (aftercare) to prevent re-arrests and replacements into the juvenile justice system.
+Our member agencies also provide residential treatment services for about half of adjudicated juvenile delinquents who are in the legal custody of the OCFS Commissioner, youth who are removed from their communities by the Family Court but do not need a locked facility.
+Consistent with the intent of the juvenile justice reform efforts in NYS, COFCCA member agencies are well-positioned to serve youth who are not assessed as dangerous to themselves or to others in the community.